We changed the Council Tax Reduction scheme for Universal Credit recipients of working age in April 2020.

 We replaced the old system with a banded scheme, with your reduction being calculated from a simple table.

 This scheme looks purely at whether you are working as well as receiving universal credit and, if so, what your monthly earnings are.
 We will receive this information directly from the Department for Work and Pensions.

 Our scheme uses a series of 'income bands': we will work out your entitlement to Council Tax Reduction based on which band your earned income falls within.
 (Subject to non-dependant deductions where applicable).
 A banded scheme means that small changes in your earned income will not necessarily change your entitlement to Council Tax Reduction.

-If you, or your partner if you have one, are not working you will fall into the first band.
+If you and your partner (if you have one), are not working, you will fall into the first band.

 |Weekly income||Weekly contribution towards Council Tax liability|